 What is the difference between a router and a modem?

-A modem connects your home network to the internet, while a router distributes the internet connection to multiple devices within your network.
+A modem connects your network to the internet, while a router distributes that connection to multiple devices within your network.

 Can a router improve my internet speed?

-A router can optimize network performance, but it cannot exceed the speed provided by your internet service plan.
+A router can optimize network performance, but it cannot exceed the speed provided by your internet service provider.

 How often should I update my router's firmware?